yriveiro/log4php/README.md

 ===
 * Add phing build test to run all tasks automatically
 * Move tests into namespaces
+* Extend test to cover all levels from PSR
 * ~~Use latest PHP Unit~~
 * ~~Fix last 4 test cases~~
 * Add PSR-7 Compatibility per default